 For the Salty Rim

 - 2 teaspoons sea salt or coarse salt

 - 6 ounces tomato juice or Bloody Mary Mix

-- 1 can/bottle 12 ounces, your favorite beer, I used Dos Equis
+- 12 ounces beer your favorite, I used Dos Equis

-- Mix the sea salt and chili powder in a saucer and spread wider than the rim of the glass.
+- Mix the salt and chili seasoning in a saucer and spread wider than the rim of the glass.

 - Use a lime wedge and rub around the rim of each glass.

-- Pour all of the ingredients into a large pitcher and mix.
+- Pour all of the drink ingredients into a large pitcher and mix.